hemu-technology/open-eyes-on-china/content/post/The-U.S.-Commerce-Secretary-says-they-have-ways-to-stop-relying-on-China.md

     "Japan"
 ]
 series = ["Comment"]
-aliases = ["The U.S. Commerce Secretary says they have ways to stop relying on China"] thumbnail = "images/2025/The-U.S-Commerce-Secretary.jpeg"
+# aliases = ["The U.S. Commerce Secretary says they have ways to stop relying on China"]
+thumbnail = "images/2025/The-U.S-Commerce-Secretary.jpeg"
 +++

 {{< youtube Vk8xZ7Px2sQ >}}
+The U.S. Commerce Secretary says they have ways to stop relying on China.
+But in reality, Japan handed over 55 billion to the U.S., and while we build factories at home, Japan is basically footing the bill.
+Getting both the supply chain and the funding—couldn’t be more satisfying.

 ## ⬇️ Here are the comments